-Lilian Thuram’s Burden
+Lilian Thuram’s burden

 Why should black players have the burden of calling out racism, while white players don't feel compelled to do the same?